 Sixth day of cruising.
 Our boat continued its night sail before docking in Belgrade (Serbia) (5).
 An excursion will take us to the Kalemegdan fortress, the city's cultural and historical landmark, which was reduced to rubble and then rebuilt several times.
 The Celts founded it, the Romans fortified it, then the Byzantines, Hungarians, Serbian kings, Turks and Austro-Hungarians fought for its capture for centuries.

 In this immense park overlooking the Danube and its confluence with the Sava, the fortifications are home to an exhibition of military equipment used during the Second World War, as well as a number of monuments to Serbia's turbulent history.
-These include the "gratitude to France" monument to the 1914-1918 war, the work of the world-famous Croatian sculptor Ivan Meštrović?
+These include the "gratitude to France" monument dedicated to the 1914-1918 war, the work of the world-famous Croatian sculptor Ivan Meštrović.

 End of cruise